 Maybe they say at some point, “Prisoner X989132 has fallen asleep.”
 He wouldn’t know.
 Their droning voices haunt his dreams.
 He awakens to a dry, “9:21 AM.
 Prisoner X989132 has woken up.”
 Except for the change in surroundings, the available TV, and his every action down to scratching his chin being robotically documented, the day passes identically to every other day on death row.

 He is served his last meal at some unknown time after the sun has gone down.
 He gets to choose whatever he wants.
 Some inmates pig out on pizzas, burgers, milkshakes, and chocolate cake.
 Some go for healthier meals such as green beans and strawberries, which seems funny.
-Why should they be worried about their health?
+Why are they worried about their health?
 Getting executed is the worst thing for your health.
-Worse than all the cigarettes, non-exercise, and artery-clogging cheeseburgers in the world.
+Worse than all the cigarettes, exercise-less days, and artery-clogging cheeseburgers in the world.
 Then again, maybe they just preferred the taste.
 There’s no accounting for taste.
 A few inmates ask for seemingly random items such as coffee or potato chips.
-People on death row are not known for their soundness of mind.
+Death row inmates are not known for their soundness of mind.

 Emmett: Emmett requests a crepe.
 Nutella, please, with powdered sugar.
 Nothing else.
 Just like the one that began this whole thing.